Our bios

 John Geanakoplos is Professor of Economics at Yale University.

-Michael Haliassos holds the Chair of Macroeconomics and Finance at Goethe University Frankfurt and is Director of the Center for Financial Studies (CFS).
-He is also Director of the Master’s Program in Money and Finance, Research Fellow of the Center for Economic Policy Research in London, and International Research Fellow of NETSPAR (The Netherlands).
+Michael Haliassos holds the Chair of Macroeconomics and Finance at Goethe University Frankfurt and is Director of the CEPR research network on Household Finance.
+He is also Research Fellow of the Center for Economic Policy Research (CEPR in London), and International Research Fellow of NETSPAR (The Netherlands).
+He is an advisor to the European Central Bank on the creation and analysis of the Eurozone Survey on Household Finances and Consumption (HFCS) and an advisor to the European Securities Markets Authority (ESMA) on issues of investor protection.
 He has taught at the Universities of Maryland, Cyprus, and Frankfurt and has repeatedly visited the European University Institute as Part Time Professor.
 His main research interests lie in Household Finance.
-He is an advisor to the European Central Bank on the creation and analysis of a Eurozone database on household finances and consumption and a member of the Greek National Council on Research and Technology (ESET).
+He has served on the Panel of Economic Policy (2010-11) and was member of the Greek National Council on Research and Technology (ESET) in the period 2010-13.

 Yannis Ioannides has been at Tufts University since 1995 as the Max and Herta Neubauer Professor in Economics.
 Previously he taught at Virginia Polytechnic Institute and State University, the Athens School of Economics and Business, Athens, Boston University and Brown University.
 His current research interests are in urban macro economics, social interactions and networks, and housing markets.
 He served as a member of the MacArthur Foundation Research Network on Social Interactions and Economic Inequality, 1998–2006 and has published scholarly articles in many leading journals including: American Economic Review, Journal of Economic Literature, Journal of Economic Theory, International Economic Review, Quarterly Journal of Economics, Economic Journal, and Journal of Urban Economics.